jin09/Quick-reference/Mobile Web.md

 automate the process of reload for the user.

 **Note:** The html page that specifies `manifest.appcache` is automatically cached
-But it is a good practice to add it to `manifest file` irrespective of that.
+But it is a good practice to add those HTML pages to `manifest file` irrespective of that.

 ### Local Data Storage